The Fear Of Money: Why You’re Scared and How To Overcome It

 In my book, I wrote this:

-Play offense, not defense.
+Play offense, not the defense.
 Too many of us play defense with our finances.
 We wait until the end of the month, then look at our spending and shrug: “I guess I spent that much.”
 We accept onerous fees.
 We don’t question complicated advice because it’s given to us in a language we don’t understand.
 In this book, I’ll teach you to go on offense with your credit cards, your banks, your investments, and even your own money psychology.
 My goal is for you to craft your own Rich Life by the end of Chapter 9.
 Get aggressive!
 No one’s going to do it for you.

 3 things we noticed from people who don’t worry about money